 The city of Stuttgart, Germany is an awesome city full of classic German charm, great food and lots of culture.
 There are tons of things to do in this college town; it definitely warrants its own visit.
 It’s also pretty centrally located within the state of Baden-Württemberg which makes it a great home base for all kinds of day trips.

 These trips were some of my favorite day trips when I lived in Germany.
 Don’t let this guide limit you – there are tons of awesome places to see in Europe.
 The best part about this continent is how easy it is to move between countries, sometimes very cheaply.
 My best thrifty travel tip for European travel is to take advantage of the close proximity and country hop with cheap airlines, train travel or even ride sharing.
-There are websites where people who are already planning driving a long distance advertise available seats in their cars.
+There are websites where people who are already planning to drive a long distance advertise available seats in their cars.
 You pay a small fee, meet new friends, and get to your destination without having to rent a car.
 It’s kind of like AirBnB, but for road trips.

 Getting the Best Deal With the Deutsche Bahn

 The best travel deal in Germany is taking advantage of Bundesland tickets with the Deutsche Bahn.
 I have written about this many times, and I will keep suggesting it because it really is the best deal.
-These tickets allow you and up to 5 friends to travel anywhere within the Bundesland, (state in English) you are in a single day.
+These tickets allow you and up to 5 friends to travel anywhere within the Bundesland, (state in English) you are in in a single day.
 It also includes most light rail at your destination as well.
 These tickets can be purchased at any train station ticket machine.
 The base rate is €24 for a single rider and with each additional person the price raises a few euros.
 Trains usually run from very early morning to 10 pmish, but in some cases will stop running earlier than anticipated so be sure to check the website while planning your trip.
 Also keep in mind if you are coming back to Stuttgart late the light rail and buses will have stopped running so you’re looking at either taking a taxi or walking to your hotel.

 In addition to the Bundesland tickets, the Deutsche Bahn sometimes has deals on international trips.
 Our round trip tickets to Luxembourg were about $60 USD and we got to take the ICE bullet train!
 For my trip to Heidelberg, since I was going alone I used FlixBus, which is a little slower but a very comfortable ride and cheaper than the train by a few euro.